ViralTexts/gtr-clusters/clusters/18751016-sn84038806-BeautifulThings.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+ho heart like the hearts of birds
+Yet whoso utterance prudence girds.
+Beautiful hands are those that do
+Work that is earnest, and brave, and true,
+Moment by moment a long life through.
+Benutiful feet aro those that go
+On kindly ministries to and fro
+Pawn lowliost ways, if God wills it so.
+Beautiful shoulders are those that boar
+Coaseless burdens of homely care
+With patient grace and daily prayer.
 Beautiful lives are those that bloss
 Silent rivers of happiness,
 Whose hidden fountains but few may guess.